ajl2718/whereabouts/README.md

 A light-weight, fast geocoder for Python using DuckDB.
 Try it out online at [Huggingface](https://huggingface.co/spaces/saunteringcat/whereabouts-geocoding)

 ## Description
-Whereabouts is an open-source geocoding library for Python, allowing you to geocode and standardize address data all within your own environment:
+Whereabouts is an open-source geocoding library for Python, allowing you to geocode and standardize address data all within your own environment.

 Features:
 - Two line installation